jcmoraisjr/coreos-bootstrap/README.md

 After the installation process and the reboot, ssh to the CoreOS host.
 Change `192.168.1.11` below to it's public IP address:

     ssh -i sample/id_rsa core@192.168.1.11

+##Update CoreOS

+The same script used to install should also be used to update CoreOS configuration.
+Change `192.168.1.10:8080` below to the endpoint of the CoreOS Bootstrap service and run on the CoreOS host to be updated:

+    bash <(curl 192.168.1.10:8080)

 #Options